NellyZarinyan/Appium-test-cases-for-YouTube/README.md

 #### TestRail reporting via GHA

-You can create and update TestRail runs using GitHub Actions (GHA).
+You can create and reuse TestRail runs using GitHub Actions (GHA).
 Follow these steps to report in TestRail via GitHub Actions workflow:

 1. **Navigate to Repository**: Open the `playwright-ui-tests` repository on GitHub.

 2. **Access Actions Tab**: Navigate to the "Actions" tab.

-3. **Select Workflow**: Choose the proper workflow (ex. `daily e2e frosh test cases`).
+3. **Select Workflow**: Choose the proper workflow (e.g.,`daily e2e frosh test cases`).

-4. **Create/update Run**:
+4. **Create/reuse Run**:
    - Click on the Run workflow button
    - By default, this will run on the main branch.
 If you want to change it, select the branch for which you want to create or update the TestRail run.
-   - To create a new TestRail run you can provider a run name prefix by default if will `Daily E2E UI Booking`.
+   - To create a new TestRail run you can provide a run name prefix, by default it will be `Daily E2E UI Booking`.
-   - To reuse already created run in TestRail uncheck the 'Create a new TR run?' option.
+   - To reuse an already created run in TestRail uncheck the 'Create a new TR run?' option.
    - Click on the "Run workflow" button.